Posted: May 17, 2023

 Myth #1: Carbon credits have no real impact on the environment

 The most glaring concern is that carbon credits don’t actually have any real impact in the fight against global warming.
-You may have seen John Oliver’s segment on this topic (and be sure to check out our response).
+You may have seen John Oliver’s segment on this topic.
 The main argument is that many carbon projects are lacking in one or more of these key areas:

 Additionality means the climate benefit wouldn’t have happened on its own (without cash from carbon credits poured into the project).
 For instance, trees in a protected forest can’t generate credits because the ability to sell carbon credits didn’t provide the incentive to keep those trees standing.